DoppioJP/dev-rails-on-docker/README.md

 7. All further commands use with `dweb ` prefix, i.e. `dweb rails c`
 8. Further initial steps which are normal for Rails writing:
-   - `dwe bundle` - to install basic gems of the newly created app
+   - `dweb bundle` - to install basic gems of the newly created app
 9. Serve the app with `docker-compose up`, see it at http://localhost:3000